ixaxaar/monoid.space/Types/proofsAsData.lagda.md

 | $p : x =_A y$ | proof of equality |
 | $\Sigma_{x,y:A} x =_A y$ | equality relation |

-Thus, type theory can be considered a proof writing system in a standard programming language as an alternative to formal logic.
-This essentially open up a new medium of doing mathematics as well will be seeing in subsequent sections.
+Thus, type theory can be considered a proof writing system.

 ****
 [Kinds of Type Theories](./Types.variations.html)